Expand description

 §Transports

-This crate uses “transport” to refer to the specific object which moves bytes and handles from a
+This crate uses “transport” to refer to the specific object which moves

-sender to a receiver.
-For example, this crate may refer to a channel, socket, file, or other
+bytes and handles from a sender to a receiver.
+For example, this crate may

-byte source/sink as a “transport”.
-This differs from the @transport(..)
+“transport”.
+This differs from the @transport(..) annotation in the FIDL

 language, which can be added to protocols.

-FIDL transports implement the Transport
+FIDL transports implement the Transport trait.
+This trait defines

-trait.
-This trait defines several key properties:
+several key properties:

 - The associated

-types. - The buffer types for sending and receiving data.
+SharedandExclusivetypes. - The buffer types for sending and receiving data.

 - The

-methods for sending and receiving data with those buffers.
+asyncmethods for sending and receiving data with those buffers.

 All types in the protocol layer are generic over the transport, making it easy to add support for new types of transports.

-By default, both sending and receiving data with a transport are asynchronous operations.
+By default, both sending and receiving data with a transport are

-However, transports may support synchronous send operations by implementing the
+asynchronous operations.
+However, transports may support synchronous send

-completes the send future.
+synchronously completes the send future.

-This crate provides an implementation of Transport
+This crate provides an implementation of Transport for Fuchsia channels.

 §Clients and servers

-s are constructed from a transport, and can be run
+transport, and can be run with a corresponding ClientHandler or

-.
-The client or server will then run its
+ServerHandler.
+The dispatcher will then run its event loop to receive

-event loop to receive data through the transport.
-Clients use the handler to handle incoming
+data through the transport.
+Client dispatchers use their handlers to handle

-, and should be cloned to
+Clients and Servers implement Clone, and should be cloned to

-send from multiple locations.
+interact with the connection from multiple locations.

 Modules§